isene/RTFM/README.md

 ENTER  | Refresh the right pane r      | Refresh RTFM (recreates all windows in case there is garbage somewhere) q      | Quit
+Q      | QUIT (without writing changes to the config file)

 ## A convenient shell function
 Add this line to your `.bashrc` or `.zshrc` to make RTFM exit to the current